open-austin/indigent-defense-stats/README.md

 ## TODO

 - Some Odyssey sites have a CAPTCHA on the calendar page.
 This can't beat that yet.
 Could implement 2Captcha or get input from user potentially.
-- The only bit that seems to break is party information.
+- The only bit that seems to break between sites is parsing party information.
 Need to recode this to work in a different way.